NelsonPython/Driving_Experiment/README.md

 1. Power on all your devices

-2. If you don't have a static IP address for Public Radio, get the current IP address
+2. If you don't have a static IP address for Public Data Cloud, get the current IP address

 ```
 ip addr